Musquash Parish, New Brunswick

-Musquash is a civil parish in Saint John County, New Brunswick, Canada.
+Musquash is a geographic parish in Saint John County, New Brunswick, Canada.

+For governance purposes, the parish is part of the incorporated rural community of Fundy Shores, which is a member of the Southwest Regional Service Commission.

-For governance purposes it forms the local service district of the parish of Musquash, which is a member of the Fundy Regional Service Commission (FRSC).
+Prior to the 2023 governance reform, the parish formed the local service district of the parish of Musquash, which was a member of the Fundy Regional Service Commission (FRSC).

 Origin of name

 The Provincial Archives of New Brunswick gives it origin as "derived from the Maliseet word for muskrat" but does not mention that word or give a source.

 William F. Ganong has entries for Musquash Islands and Musquash Harbour, the former translated from the French I. aux Rats musquez, island of muskrats, the latter uncertain, both possibly related to Maliseet words.

 Musquash is a synonym of muskrat, possibly borrowed from Massachusett.

 History

 Musquash was erected in 1877 from Lancaster Parish.